 Colonel Hall mentally dealt with his nerves on the first tee box and played each and every shot and hole of his home course and others that he played during his college career.
 Without missing a single trajectory of each shot, Colonel Hall played out each hole, including taking in account wind conditions.
 He counted the steps that he would have walked between each shot and mentally wrote down the score for each hole.

 Colonel Hall imagined standing behind the ball to get his alignment, going through his setup routine, presetting the wrists action in his golf swing, and taking the club back up to the top of his swing.
 Colonel Hall felt his club dropping back down into the slot and through a baseball-type strike zone.
 The key as Colonel Hall explained was keeping his golf swing relative to his hands and just swinging the handle of the golf club.
-Colonel Hall focused on the part of the golf ball that he wanted to impact.
+Colonel Hall focused on the part of the golf ball that he wanted to impact with his thumb.
 He heard the sound that the clubface made with the ball and held his photo finish position.

 Colonel Hall mentally maintained his golf swing muscle memory, even as a P.O.W. far removed from the golf course.
-Upon Colonel Hall’s release from the Hanoi Hilton, the first thing that he wanted to do was to play his first round of golf, and have his first cup of ice and Coca-Cola.
+Upon Colonel Hall’s release from the Hanoi Hilton, the first thing that he wanted to do was to play his first round of golf, and have his first cup of Coca-Cola with ice.

 Colonel Hall did a little better than that.
 In less than six weeks from his release on February 12, 1973, he was playing on one of the biggest stages in golf.
 On March 21, 1973, Colonel Hall, within six weeks, was invited to play in the 1973 Greater New Orleans P.O.W.
 Pro-Am Open, where he shot a 76, his handicap of four (4).

-After seven-and-a-half years of not even picking up a golf club, or maintaining any form of physical or strength conditioning, Colonel Hall stepped on a larger stage than his prison cell.
+After seven-and-a-half years of not even picking up a golf club, or maintaining any form of physical or strength and physical conditioning, Colonel Hall stepped on a larger stage than his prison cell.
 Not many professional golfers would even consider attempting such a feat.
-Colonel Hall lost about 100 pounds of his total weight, including muscle mass, during his captivity and still had an outstanding performance, shooting in the single-digits.
+Colonel Hall lost about 100 pounds of his total body weight, that including muscle mass, during his captivity and still had an outstanding performance, shooting in the single-digits.
 He had my total undivided attention during our interview.

-The weight Colonel Hall lost was due to the P.O.W.’s daily rations of approximately 300 calories per day, as opposed to the average 1,800 to 2,000 calories.
+Again the weight that Colonel Hall lost was due to the P.O.W.’s daily rations of approximately 300 calories per day, as opposed to the average 1,800 to 2,000 calories.
 (By the way, Jack Nicklaus won the 1973 Greater New Orleans Open.)

 Interview with Colonel George Robert Hall, an Avid Golfer